Let me guess: you’re keen to get on the blogging bandwagon.

-Sure, nobody’s saying that you HAVE to do this.
-But if you’re taking the time to write and publish blog posts continuously on the internet, don’t you want the maximum amount of people to read them.
+After all, if you’re taking the time to write and publish blog posts continuously on the internet, you naturally want the maximum amount of people to read them.
 If you’re blogging for business purposes, an increased number of eyeballs then leads to an increased number of clicks, subscribers and sales.

 A good way to get the maximum amount of traffic to your blog is to promote each post through social media.
 Facebook, Twitter, Pinterest and Instagram, in particular, are great tools for getting the word out when it comes to new content.

-For every blog post that you publish, you should create at least three pieces of content to promote it on each social media channel during the seven days that follow.
+For every blog post that you publish, create at least three pieces of content to promote it on each social media channel during the seven days that follow.